- What is the Cigna LifeSOURCE Transplant Network®?

 - Cigna LifeSOURCE Designated Programs have transplant programs that have satisfied our quality and cost criteria.
 We have arranged special rates with these in-network facilities that can save you significant out-of-pocket costs, depending on your coverage.

 - How do I know if a transplant center is in the Cigna LifeSOURCE Transplant Network?

 Your transplant case manager can tell you which transplant facilities are in-network for your type of transplant.
 For a list of in-network facilities and the transplant programs for which they are contracted, please view our network.

-- How does a facility get in the Cigna LifeSOURCE network and become a Designated Program?
+- How does a facility get in the Cigna LifeSOURCE network as a Designated Program?